 Guide for Omega-3 fatty acids and their health benefits.

 Omega-3s are ESSENTIAL FATTY ACIDS that the body must get from food.
-Foods that are high in Omega-3 mainly sourced from the sea like fish, seafood and certain types of algae.
+Foods high in Omega-3 mainly sourced from the sea, like fish, seafood and certain types of algae.
 Another source includes vegetable oils, nuts, flax seeds and leafy vegetables.
-There is also a certain amount of omega 3 in eggs if they were fed on a diet containing omega-3 sources, for example, flaxseeds.
+There is also a certain amount of omega 3 in eggs if fed on a diet containing omega-3 sources, such as flaxseeds.

 - Omega-3s are an integral part of cell membranes.

 - Omega-3s regulate the nervous system, blood pressure, inflammatory processes and many other processes in the body.

 - Omega-3s are also used by the body to maintain the eyes, immune function, and brain’s health.

 Omega−3 fatty acids are polyunsaturated fatty acids.
 The most researched ones are ALA, EPA, and DHA: